C# expression

 C# query expression

-A query expression allows us to extract and transform data in C# with queries.
+A query expression enables data extraction and transformation in C# through structured queries.

 int[] vals = { -2, 4, 6, -1, 2, 0, 1, -3, -4, 2, 3, 8 }; var evens = from val in vals where val % 2 == 0 select val; Console.WriteLine(string.Join(" ", evens));

-In the example, we use a query expression to find all even values in an array.
+This example employs a query expression to identify all even numbers in an array of integers.

 $ dotnet run -2 4 6 2 0 -4 2 8